 It's very strange to think about, but we're fast approaching our first Thanksgiving and Christmas with Lauren outside of me.
 Every day I look at her and I'm amazed at how rapidly time is passing and how fast she's growing.
 It feels like just a month ago, she was starting on solid foods and smearing rice cereal all over her face.
 Now she's getting downright picky about what brand of baby food she eats (only Earth's Best Organic, please!) and she refuses to eat anything I make and grind for her (not that I can really blame her).

-But, we'll figure it out - we alway
+But, we'll figure it out - we always have.

 In September, before the weather turned truly autumnal, Billy, Lauren, my parents and I made the big trip to the beach at Kiawah for a week.
 The island has changed a lot (more hoity toity at The Sanctuary), but on our end, it still retains some of its original charm and isolation that I love so much.
 The weather was too cold for much of the trip for Lauren to hop in the pool for the first time or really play in the water and sand, but she did get to dip her toes in the water a bit and feel the sand slide out from beneath her feet and between her toes.